darHH/ip/README.md

 ## Basic Commands

-The DAR Chatbot understands several basic commands to help you manage your tasks.
+Dar Chatbot understands several basic commands to help you manage your tasks.
 Here are some of the basic commands you can use:

 - `todo <description>`: Adds a new ToDo task with the given description.
 - `deadline <description> /by <date and/or time>`: Adds a new Deadline task with the given description and deadline.